RV Living with Dogs – 27 Helpful Tips & Tricks

 When we first moved into our RV, we tried to keep all vet and vaccination appointments in one town.
 However, we soon realized, that different vaccinations are needed at different times and it is not realistic to use a single provider.

-To keep his records organized, have each vet print out a copy of the vaccination and check-up report.
+To keep records organized, have each vet print a copy of the vaccination and check-up report.
 Store these hard copies in your RV or tow vehicle, so they are easily accessible if you need proof of vaccination.

-Unfortunately accidents happen while traveling, so you need to be prepared to find vet care nearby.
+Unfortunately, accidents happen while traveling, so you need to be prepared to find vet care nearby.
 Each time you visit a new location, identify the closest emergency vet.

 Write down the phone number and address, so you are ready to go if your dog has an emergency.
-At the same time, also find the nearest hospital, storm shelter and mobile RV service.
+At the same time, also find the nearest hospital, storm shelter, and mobile RV service.

 Travel Days